dapphub/ENS-old/README.md

 Scan ahead in the query string until the next unescaped "/".
 This is your key.
 Resolve the key using the query node.
 This is your value.
-If it's a directory, interpret the value as an address, set it as the query node, and repeat loop. otherwise, return the address.
+If it's a directory, interpret the value as an address, set it as the query node, and repeat loop. otherwise, return the value.

 Examples
 ----

-/dns/query/com/google/
+/dns/com/google/

 /feed/provider/type/